mrbelieve128/dynamic_challenges_wp/README.md

 # Dynamic Value Challenges for CTFd with Writeup
-a CTFd plugins Modified from [Dynamic Value Challenges for CTFd](https://github.com/CTFd/CTFd/blob/master/CTFd/plugins/dynamic_challenges/README.md),which allow players upload their writeups.
+A CTFd plugins Modified from [Dynamic Value Challenges for CTFd](https://github.com/CTFd/CTFd/blob/master/CTFd/plugins/dynamic_challenges/README.md),which allow players upload their writeups.

 Other features are some with [Dynamic Value Challenges for CTFd](https://github.com/CTFd/CTFd/blob/master/CTFd/plugins/dynamic_challenges/README.md)